I am N. Sivasothi a.k.a. Otterman and you can contact me at firstname.lastname@example.org

 1991 – I write a review paper on otters of Malaya on a borrowed Toshiba laptop, finishing the paper just before a conference in KL.

 1992 – The first Macintosh I buy is a 16MHz Powerbook 140.

 I am Publications Editor of the Raffles Bulletin of Zoology and work with Photoplates Pte Ltd to publish the journal.
 I help prepare a bibliography for the journal in 1994 using Excel and Word on my Mac.

 1997 – My second Macintosh is a 133MHz Powerbook 1400cs on which I use OS 8.6.

-1997 - I work as Publications Manager for Kyoto University by proxy and publish a proceedings of a DWIPA conference held in Singapore - using Pagemaker and Word.
-It is considered a hopeless task which is why I was asked to take over and I complete it and shop the publications to Japan.
+1997 – I work as Publications Manager for Kyoto University by proxy and publish a proceedings of a DWIPA conference held in Singapore – using Pagemaker and Word.
+It is considered a hopeless task which is why I was asked to take over!
+I complete it and ship the hard cover publication to Japan.

 1998 – Onelist make mailing lists communities easy to setup and join.
 I set up the Habitat Group’s mailing list and provide two services to the public – Ecotax and Habitatnews.
 I join ME@N, a macintosh user group out of NTU that I learn about from Gregory Chan.